 - Semi-formal peer groups are led by a person who has a significant period of time in recovery and have a prescribed form and agenda.
-Alcoholics Anonymous and other twelve step groups are the most common type of semi-formal peer groups.
+Alcoholics Anonymous and other 12-step groups are the most common type of semi-formal peer groups.

 - Informal peer groups occur when a group of recovering people are together in an informal gathering.
 These groups usually are conducted without a leader, but one person may take that role if group members agree.
 Again, any constructive criticism must be done in a mature and non-judgmental way.
 For those in treatment, conversations in patient lounges are examples of this type of peer group.